 Is it worth buying a photo printer?

-When it comes to desktop photo printers, for most people — even most photographers — the answer is probably no. It’s quite easy to get very high-quality prints from the best online photo labs, and unless you’re printing a large volume, it’s also cheaper.
+On the other hand, we feel that desktop photo printers probably aren’t worth all the fuss.
+Overall, the best online photo labs can get you higher quality and a lower cost for your photo prints.
 Cost aside, not all of us have room in our homes for desktop printers, nor do we want the hassle of maintaining them.
 Outsourcing our print jobs is a great way to avoid that headache.

-But printing at home, when done correctly, can give you the best results, and lets you experiment will all manner of different paper types.
+But printing at home, when done correctly, can give you the best results, and lets you experiment with all different paper types.
 It may not be for the faint of heart, but if you’re the type of person who likes having ultimate control over your creative work, owning your own photo printer is a must.

 - The best inkjet printers for 2020

 - The best wide-format photo printers for 2020